 Thomas F. Anglero, former CTO and innovation officer at IT services and consulting firm Cognizant and an authority on AI, stresses that the true power of AI-enabled design tech — as with AI’s benefit in general — lies in its ability to simultaneously process hundreds of millions of different details, including parameters, colors, shapes, textures and climate considerations, far beyond human capabilities.

 The shift toward data-informed office design comes at a critical moment, as HR departments contend with hybrid work arrangements and the wider adoption of RTO mandates.
-How to get employees to fall in the love with the office again is a persistent problem to which AI could hold the answer.
+How to get employees to fall in love with the office again is a persistent problem to which AI could hold the answer.
 Deng reports that when his company redesigned its own office based on usage data, it notched a 200% increase in voluntary office attendance.